 In refusing to let common, red-tape restrictions get in the way of catering to the customer’s individual needs, Trader Joe’s highlights one of the foundational building blocks for providing quality customer service: doing the right thing.

 “Each customer service employee should put the customers above the company’s internal things,” said Gene Caballero, co-founder of one of Tennessee’s premier lawn-care companies, The Green Pal.
 “Often people are scared of higher-ups, want to do things very cautiously, engage in too many formalities, etc., due to company culture.
 The best service is when the customer is the only thing that has top priority, all else be damned.”

-As a business owner and management professional, you likely have a deep understanding of the weight of quality customer service and can see how this kind, customer-first act reflected Trader Joe’s in a positive light.
+As a business owner and management professional, you likely have a deep understanding of the importance of customer service and can see how this kind, customer-first act reflected Trader Joe’s in a positive light.
 However, in today’s cut-throat business industry, dialing in on how exactly to provide the best possible care can be difficult.
 But with advice from successful customer service professionals like Gene Caballero, you can gain the tools and resources you need to execute superior care for your clients.

 1. Be Easy to Reach

 It’s not uncommon to overlook small details when looking at the big picture of providing excellent customer service.
 However, the small details make all the difference between businesses who provide merely good customer service and those who go above and beyond to cater to the wants and needs of clients.
 Making it easy for customers to contact you is one such aspect that gets frequently overlooked.